 The younger generation grows up with and thus is accustomed to social media, the most utilized form of communication today.
-Folks feel obligated to excessively display their positive sides and often indirectly become pretenders putting on a show for their social media followers.
-For example, specifically on Instagram and Facebook, I spot innumerable people feeling the need to upload virtually every Christian-related activity they pursue, which contradicts the Scriptures that teach us to do good deeds in secret.
+Folks feel obligated to excessively display their positive sides and often indirectly become pretenders putting on a show for their social-media followers.
+For example, specifically on Instagram and Facebook, I spot innumerable people feeling the need to upload basically every Christian-related activity they pursue, which contradicts the Scriptures that teach us to do good deeds in secret.
 The influence of these social media results in the opposite behaviors of many accounts of persons on which I land.
 Countless individuals frequently share photos of their reading the Word, exceedingly underlined Bible, reactions to sermons, God-affiliated journal entries, and, most commonly, exaggerated captions and comments of thanking the Lord with pastor-words they do not even fully comprehend or mean.
 In reality, most of these people act nowhere near what they portray themselves to be in pictures but are rather envious, selfish, and turn the cold shoulder.
 The true Christians I know rarely ever comment on God on social media or feel the need to brag photos of Christianity to followers but instead remain private, as the Bible teaches us.
 I even witnessed a picture of a man, roughly a month after he was baptized, baptizing his friend; though none of my business, I could not think of any way to justify this.
 The man uploaded that photo with a virtual essay as the caption on his Instagram immediately following his baptizing.
 I reacted, “Is he baptizing for Instagram or really serious?”
-One can only be baptized once in a lifetime, and assuming that the friend was baptized by someone who had just put his own faith in Jesus Christ, I felt sorry for both men.
 Had there been no way of sharing photos with millions of people on social media, would these users of aforesaid examples have behaved the same way?
 Based on what I have seen in person, I highly doubt it.